zivlakmilos/magicbook/README.md

 }
 ```

-There are often big limitations to auto-generated TOC markup, so instead of trying to guess what type of markup you want for your book, you can use liquid includes to generate your own TOC HTML.
+There are often big limitations to auto-generated TOC markup, so instead of trying to guess what type of markup you want for your book, `magicbook` allows you to use liquid includes to generate your own TOC HTML.
 Every new project generated via the `magicbook new` command will have default includes that gets you started.

 ## Layouts